 One complaint about the disc: the Blu-ray makes it tough to quickly move among elements.
 Remote entry often responds at a slow rate and feels awfully clunky; I got quite frustrated much of the time, as it was a pain to navigate even simple menus.
 The disc also requires longer than normal load times for various elements.
 Expect some irritation as you work through the disc.

-One of the all-time great action flicks, Terminator 2: Judgment Day remains very entertaining and exciting after 18 years.
+One of the all-time great action flicks, Terminator 2: Judgment Day remains very entertaining and exciting after 26 years.
 The movie doesn’t qualify as my favorite in the genre, but it’s quite close to the top.
-The Blu-ray boasts excellent audio and a broad collection of extras.
-Picture quality is a mild disappointment, though; the film looks good most of the time but not as strong as it should.
+The Blu-ray offers excellent audio and supplements but visuals suffer due to excessive noise reduction techniques.
+I still love the movie but this Blu-ray doesn’t show it at its best.

 To rate this film visit the review of the Ultimate Edition